 I think the bigger dilemma is whether you are wanting your art to support you.
 You will not become a professional artist over night.
 So, you don’t need to quit your day job and abandon your current lifestyle.
-You still have to support yourself until the day may comes that you can be self sufficient with selling art.
+You still have to support yourself until the day may come that you can be self sufficient at selling art.
 Realistically that could be years.
 Most artist need many streams of revenue from different sources of art.
-For an example, I sell prints, canvas paintings, create custom commissioned art, create murals, host paint parties, blog and write about art, I’m currently still not a professional artist; in the sense that I can do it full time and support my family.
+For an example, although I sell prints, canvas paintings, create custom commissioned art, create murals, host paint parties, blog and write about art, I’m currently still not a professional artist; in the sense that I can do it full time and support my family.

 After years of putting my energy the US Army, having children, and going to college, and changing many career paths, I know what it’s like to feel hesitant about taking up something new.
 Obviously that can seem very discouraging, but the challenge of becoming an artist after 40 doesn’t have to be.
 It can just as easily be seen as something that can inspire you and be a source of motivation.
 My career as an artist didn’t really begin until I was in my 40s, and to be honest I feel like that was the best time to start in my life, and if you’re in your 40s too I think that now is the best time for you to start creating again.